Janey Play

 Heat up frying pan over medium-high heat, add oil (I used lard and olive oil,) add garlic and ginger, mix.
 Then toss in celery and bell pepper, mix, add a bit of water and cover lid to cook for a couple minutes.
 Add squid including the rice wine to the batch.
 If you don't have rice wine, add a splash of water.
 Mix, cover lid, and let it cook for a minute.
 Mix in a bit of salt and pepper.
 Done.

-Asparagus also goes well with calamari.
-Optional: squeeze some lemon juice over the cleaned squid, mix and let sit for about 5 minutes before cooking.
-Pan fry like the above.
+Squeeze some lemon juice over the cleaned squid, mix and let sit for about 5 minutes before cooking.
+I usually cut about 2 inches off from the root of the asparagus if the stems are hard (too much fiber, chewy.)
+They are already cut in the photo.
+Pan fry like before.
 No rice wine this time, but feel free to use it.

 © 2018 Janey Play